Waiheke United AFC: Teams

 Waiheke United covers all ages from First Kicks and Fun Football, Junior, youth and Senior men's and women's.
 The club has one senior Women's team, a senior Men's team, a reserve team, and an over 40's senior social team.

-As of September 2017 the senior Men's first team has enjoyed particular success, winning six consecutive promotions in a row - Most recently winning promotion to Northern League.
+As of September 2017 the senior Men's first team has enjoyed particular success, winning six consecutive promotions - most recently winning promotion to Northern League.

-Players and Supporters
+Players and supporters

 The senior Men's team is made up of players from a range of nationalities with French, Japanese, Mexican, Uruguayan and Argentinians as well as New Zealanders cited amongst their squad.

 Players and supporters from around the world have discovered the club courtesy of the local Waiheke Island tourist industry, which has attracted the attention of youngsters eager to try something different.
 The Club also attracted significant attention from South America in 2016 after it was featured on ESPN Argentina, who sent a film crew to the island to produce a documentary on why it had become so popular with South Americans.
-The documentary lead to a very big following on the team's Facebook page from South American fans, resulting in the Team now having the third-largest Facebook following in New Zealand Football.
+The documentary lead to a big following on the team's Facebook page from South American fans, resulting in the Team now having the third-largest Facebook following in New Zealand Football.

-Supporters are generally very excited and bring colour, character and passion with them, singing, playing drums and generally having a very good time.
+Supporters are generally excited and bring colour, character and passion with them, singing and playing drums.
 With between 50-80 supporters who travel to away games and they’ve put together banners, whistles and flags, streamers and more, providing for an atmosphere more typical at a European or South American venue.